 This refers to the ability of a medication to reduce stress, anxiety and fear.
 This is achieved by enhancing the activity of GABA – gamma-aminobutyric acid, the brain’s main inhibiting neurotransmitter.

-I’m guessing it is stops sending those crazy thought signals through the night that tend to keep me awake and allows me to have a much more relaxed sleep, that’s my take on it.
+I’m guessing it stops sending those crazy thought signals through the night that tend to keep me awake and allows me to have a much more relaxed sleep, that’s my take on it.

 How Do You Take Lemon Balm